Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 as desired.

-To demonstrate \eqref{eq:net}, recall the jump process $Z_n$ determining the gap between jump times $u_{i+1} - u_i$ has an intensity process bounded below by $\e/K$ on the interval $[\tau^{(n_k)}_\e, \infty).$ Heuristically, the intensity cannot be too small so the inter-arrival times are not too large.
-By Lemma \ref{ch3:jumpRateStochDom} there exists an i.i.d.\ sequence $v_i$ of exponential random variables with rate $\mu = \e/K$ that stochastically dominate $u_{i+1} - u_i.$ As $v \geq 0$, $V_{n_m}$ and $V$ are monotone, so
+To demonstrate \eqref{eq:net}, recall the jump process $Z_{n_k}$ determining the gap between jump times $u_{i+1} - u_i$ has an intensity process $2^{n_k}|V_{n_k}|$ that is bounded below by $\e2^{n_k}$ on the interval $[\tau^{(n_k)}_\e, \infty).$ Heuristically, on this interval the intensity cannot be too small so the inter-arrival times are not too large.
+(This is where we use the fact that $v\leq0$, so that $|V_{n_k}| = V_{n_k}$.
+In the case that $v > 0$ the intensity $2^{n_k}|V_{n_k}|$ will cross zero, which we handle at the end.)
+By Lemma \ref{ch3:jumpRateStochDom} there exists an i.i.d.\ sequence $v_i$ of exponential random variables with rate $\e2^{n_m}$ that stochastically dominate $u_{i+1} - u_i.$ We have